Tampa Bay Thrillers: 1986–87 season

-In 1986–87, the Thrillers moved back to the Bayfront Center and had another outstanding season, albeit with a new owner, John Tuschuman, head of Fidelity Management Company, which owned and operated residential communities.
-In January 1987 after only a few games and dreadful attendance, as low as 295, Tuschuman announced that he would seek to relocate the franchise.
+In 1986–87, the Thrillers moved back to the Bayfront Center and had another outstanding season, albeit with a new owner, John Tuschman, head of Fidelity Management Company, which owned and operated residential communities.
+In January 1987 after only a few games and dreadful attendance, as low as 295, Tuschman announced that he would seek to relocate the franchise.
 He then went on to blame the St. Petersburg Times newspaper for not properly featuring the Thrillers with cover stories on the sports page.
 However the team's general manager, Sandy Smith, revealed that the 1986–87 advertising budget was approximately $30,000 –well below the figures spent in previous seasons.
 In a bizarre development, the franchise moved out of Florida at the end of the regular season, and became the Rapid City Thrillers.
 That did not stop the team from another championship run, which ended in a five-game triumph over the Rockford Lightning.
 The Thrillers were the only franchise in CBA history to ever achieve a three-peat.

 The Rapid City Thrillers would continue in both the CBA and International Basketball Association until 2001.